-'... if Your Highness would only wait a moment to hear the report,' began the aged minister.
-'I believe ...'
-'Tetron!' '... you would understand the necessity,' he continued calmly, 'of disturbing you at such an ungodly hour ...'
-'I never want to hear the word "Tetron" again!' '... of the morning.'
-'Go away, Chargill; I'm sleeping!'
-King Uske, who had just turned twenty-one, though he had been the official ruler of Toromon since age nineteen, jammed his blond head beneath the over-stuffed pillows that lay about the purple silken sheets.
-With one too slender hand he sought feebly for the covers to hide himself.
-The old minister quietly picked up the edge of the ermine coverlet and held it out of reach.
-After several half-hearted swipes, the pale head emerged once more and asked in a cold voice: 'Chargill, why is it that roads have been built, prisoners reprieved, and traitors disembowelled at every hour of the afternoon and evening without anyone expressing the least concern for what I thought.
-Now, suddenly, at-' Uske peered at the jewel-crusted chronometer by his bed in which a shimmering gold light fixed the hour.
-'My God, seven o'clock in the morning!
-Why must I suddenly be consulted at every twist and turn of empire?'
-'First!' explained Chargill, 'you are now of age.
-Secondly, because we are about to enter a war.
-In times of stress, responsibility is passed to the top, and you are in that unfortunate position.'
-'Why can't we have a war and get it over with?' asked Uske, rolling over to face Chargill, a trifle more amenable.
-I'm tired of all this idiocy.
-You don't think I'm a very good king, do you?'
-The young man sat up, planting his slender feet on the three-inch-thick fur rug.
-'Well, if we had a war,' he continued, scratching his stomach through his pink sateen pyjama top, 'I'd ride in the first line of fire, in the most splendid uniform imaginable, and lead my soldiers to a sweeping victory.'
+"Tetronf "... if your Highness would only wait a moment to hear the report," began the aged minister, "I believe . . . " "Tetron!" "... you would understand the necessity," he continued in an amazingly calm voice, "of disturbing you at such an ungodly hour ... •?
+CAPTIVES OF THE FLAME "I never want to hear the word tetron againf" "... of the morning."
+"Go away, Chargill; I'm sleeping!"
+Bang Uske, wrio had just turned twenty-one though he had been the official ruler of Toromon since the age of seven, jammed his pale blond head beneath three over-stuffed pillows that lay about the purple silken sheets of his bed.
+With one too-slender hand he sought feebly around for the covers to hide himself completely.
+The old minister quietly picked up the edge of the ermine-rimmed coverlet and held it out of reach.
+After several halfhearted swipes, the pale head emerged once more and asked in a coldly quiet voice, "Chargill, why is it that roads have been built, prisoners have been reprieved, and traitors have been disemboweled at every hour of the afternoon and evening without anyone expressing the least concern for what I thought?
+Now, suddenly, at-" Uske peered at the jewel-crusted chronometer by his bed in which a shimmering gold light fixed the hour, "-my God, ten o'clock in the morning!
+Why must I suddenly be consulted at every little twist and turn of empire?"
+"First," explained Chargill, "you are now of age.
+Secondly, we are about to enter a war, and in times of stress, responsibility is passed to the top, and you, sir, are in the unfortunate position."
+"Why can't we have a war and get it over with?" said Uske, rolling over to face Chargill and becoming a trifle more amenable.
+"I'm tired of all this idiocy.
+You don't think I'm a very good king, do you?"
+The young man sat up and planted his slender feet as firmly as possible on the three-inch thick fur rug.
+"Well, if we had a war," he continued, scratching his stomach through his pink sateen pajama top, "I'd ride in the first line of fire, in the most splended uniform imaginable, and lead my soldiers to a sweeping victory."
 At the word sweeping, he threw himself under the covers.
-'Commendable sentiment,' stated Chargill dryly.
-'Seeing that there may just be a war before the afternoon, why don't you listen to the report, which merely says that another scouting flight of planes has been crippled trying to observe the enemy just beyond the tetron mines over the radiation barrier.'
-'Let me continue it for you.
-No one knows how the planes have been crippled, but the efficacy of their methods has led the council to suggest that we consider the possibility of open war even more strongly.
-Isn't this more or less what the reports have been for weeks?'
-'It is,' replied Chargill.
+"Commendable sentiment," stated Chargill dryly.
+"And seeing that there may just be a war before the afternoon arrives, why don't you listen to the report, which merely 15 CAPTIVES OF THE FLAME says that another scouting flight of planes has been crippled trying to observe the enemy just beyond the tetron mines over the radiation barrier."
+"Let me continue it for you.
+No one knows how the planes have been crippled, but the efficacy of their methods has lead the council to suggest that we consider the possibility of open war even more strongly.
+Isn't this more or less what the reports have been for weeks?"
+"It is," replied Chargill.